 On June 16, 2014, the Supreme Court reversed and remanded the Sixth Circuit’s decision.
 The Court reasoned that SBA List had successfully established that it was likely to engage in conduct prohibited by the statute, and thus the threat of future enforcement was substantial enough so that a court could review SBA List’s challenge.

 Following the Supreme Court’s decision, the case was sent back to Judge Black in the District Court.
 On June 20, 2014, SBA List filed a motion for preliminary injunction.
 In early August of 2014, Defendants Steve Driehaus and the Ohio Secretary of State were dismissed from the case.
 SBA List and the remaining defendant, the OEC, filed cross motions for summary judgment.
 On September 2, 2014, SBA List filed its Response to Defendants’ Motion for Summary Judgment.
 Oral arguments on the motions were held on September 4, 2014.

-On September 11, 2014, Judge Black issued an order granting Plaintiffs’ Motions for Preliminary Injunction and Summary Judgment.
-The order permanently blocked enforcement of Ohio’s political false-statements laws by the OEC and its members.
+On September 11, 2014, Judge Black granted Plaintiffs’ Motions for Preliminary Injunction and Summary Judgment and permanently blocked enforcement of Ohio’s political false-statements laws by the OEC and its members.
 Judge Black held that the law infringes on First Amendment protected speech and that the OEC could neither show that the law met a compelling governmental interest nor that the law was narrowly tailored to meet that interest.
-On October 14, 2014, the OEC appealed Judge Black’s order to the Sixth Circuit Court of Appeals.
-The OEC filed its brief on February 11, 2015; SBA List’s brief is due on March 30, 2015; and the OEC filed its Reply on April 16, 2015.
+On October 14, 2014, the OEC appealed Judge Black’s Order to the Sixth Circuit Court of Appeals.
+The OEC filed its brief on February 11, 2015; SBA List filed its brief on March 30, 2015; and the OEC filed its Reply on April 16, 2015.
 The issue before the Sixth Circuit is whether the District Court erred in granting SBA List’s motions for preliminary injunction and summary judgment and applying strict scrutiny review to determine that Ohio’s law against false political speech unconstitutionally infringes on speech protected by the First Amendment.